Future-Systems-Lab/HypnoNeuro/README.md

 HypnoNeuro is designed for **scalable expansion**.

-While initial modules address grief, depression, anxiety, insomnia, and childhood wounds, future development will extend this system to support more complex conditions, including:
+While current modules address grief, depression, anxiety, insomnia, and childhood wounds, future development will extend support to:

 - Schizophrenia
 - Bipolar Disorder
 - Addiction Recovery

 Advanced modules will help users track daily events, foods, and moods to identify patterns linked to changes in mental state, including early signs of **mania and psychosis**.
-Through the L1–L3 system structure, users can learn to recognize early warning signals and take clear, natural steps to support stability.
+Using the L1–L3 system, users will learn to recognize early signals and take clear, natural steps to support stability.

-For example, the system can highlight when nutrient imbalances, such as elevated copper, align with shifts toward **mood instability, mania, or perceptual disturbances**, offering insight into how biochemistry and daily choices may influence mental health.
+For example, the system may highlight when **nutrient imbalances, such as elevated copper, align with mood instability or perceptual disturbances**, offering insight into how biochemistry and daily choices influence mental health.

-By integrating nutritional support, lifestyle practices, and present-moment awareness, HypnoNeuro empowers users to address both the physical and emotional dimensions of mental health challenges, including the impact of unresolved trauma.

-This keeps HypnoNeuro a gamified, decentralized, stigma-free system for **practical, structured healing**, helping users actively participate in their process with clarity and confidence.

 ---